sharkinsspatial/oam-api-next/README.md

 npm run tslint  // runs only TSLint
 ```
 Notice that TSLint is not a part of the main watch task.
-It can be annoying for TSLint to clutter the output window while in the middle of writing a function, so I elected to only run it only during the full build.
-If you are interesting in seeing TSLint feedback as soon as possible, I strongly recommend the [TSLint extension in VS Code]().

 # Logging
 Winston is designed to be a simple and universal logging library with support for multiple transports.